UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 ```
 {: .output}

-`gdp_population.R` is no longer there!
+`gdp_population.ipynb` is no longer there!
 Where did it go?
 Let’s check the code directory, where we moved it to:

 ```
 ls code
 ```
 {: .language-bash}
 ```
-gdp_population.R
+gdp_population.ipynb
 ```
 {: .output}